-In fiscal 2017 and 2016, we acquired technology in two separate transactions for \$2.3 million and \$0.3 million, respectively.
+In fiscal 2017, we acquired technology for \$2.3 million.
 At the time we acquired the technology, the projects to develop commercially available products did not meet the accounting definition of having reached technological feasibility and therefore the cost of the acquired technology was expensed as a research and development expense.